- 1 What is a trust deed in Scotland?

-In most cases, discharging a trust deed will put you in the same position as if you had not entered into such an arrangement and you may need to explore other insolvency solutions such as a Debt Management Plan (DMP) or the Debt Arrangement Scheme (DAS).
+In most cases, discharging a trust deed will put you in the same position as if you had not entered into such an arrangement and you may need to explore other insolvency solutions such as a DMP or the Debt Arrangement Scheme (DAS).
 In some cases, creditors may feel that it is necessary to apply for sequestration (or bankruptcy).

 What debts cannot be included in a trust deed?

 Protected Trust Deeds in Scotland are generally a very broad debt solution that can include any unsecured debts including personal loans, credit cards, payday loans, council tax arrears, HMRC debts and more.